Bradley-svg/GB-Heat-Pump-App-V1/docs/npm-registry.md

 npm ERR!
 403 403 Forbidden - GET https://registry.npmjs.org/eslint
 ```

-Use the `scripts/install-frontend.mjs` helper (invoked automatically via `npm run frontend:install` and the root `postinstall`) to configure npm for private mirrors or authenticated proxies.
+Use the `scripts/install-frontend.mjs` helper (run manually when required) to configure npm for private mirrors or authenticated proxies.
 The script accepts the following environment variables:

 | Variable | Description |
 | --- | --- |